CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentPsu.md

 `func (o *EquipmentPsu) UnsetEquipmentRackEnclosure()`

 UnsetEquipmentRackEnclosure ensures that no value is present for EquipmentRackEnclosure, not even an explicit nil
+### GetFirmwareRunningFirmwares

+`func (o *EquipmentPsu) GetFirmwareRunningFirmwares() []FirmwareRunningFirmwareRelationship`

+GetFirmwareRunningFirmwares returns the FirmwareRunningFirmwares field if non-nil, zero value otherwise.

+### GetFirmwareRunningFirmwaresOk

+`func (o *EquipmentPsu) GetFirmwareRunningFirmwaresOk() (*[]FirmwareRunningFirmwareRelationship, bool)`

+GetFirmwareRunningFirmwaresOk returns a tuple with the FirmwareRunningFirmwares field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFirmwareRunningFirmwares

+`func (o *EquipmentPsu) SetFirmwareRunningFirmwares(v []FirmwareRunningFirmwareRelationship)`

+SetFirmwareRunningFirmwares sets FirmwareRunningFirmwares field to given value.

+### HasFirmwareRunningFirmwares

+`func (o *EquipmentPsu) HasFirmwareRunningFirmwares() bool`

+HasFirmwareRunningFirmwares returns a boolean if a field has been set.

+### SetFirmwareRunningFirmwaresNil

+`func (o *EquipmentPsu) SetFirmwareRunningFirmwaresNil(b bool)`

+ SetFirmwareRunningFirmwaresNil sets the value for FirmwareRunningFirmwares to be an explicit nil

+### UnsetFirmwareRunningFirmwares
+`func (o *EquipmentPsu) UnsetFirmwareRunningFirmwares()`

+UnsetFirmwareRunningFirmwares ensures that no value is present for FirmwareRunningFirmwares, not even an explicit nil
 ### GetInventoryDeviceInfo

 `func (o *EquipmentPsu) GetInventoryDeviceInfo() InventoryDeviceInfoRelationship`